Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// Owner Read & Server Write Permissions:
     /// You might incorporate some form of reconnection logic that stores a player's state on
     /// the server side and can be used by the client to reconnect a player if disconnected
     /// unexpectedly.
-In order for the client to let the server know it is the "same client"
+In order for the client to let the server know it's the "same client"
     /// you might have implemented a keyed array (that is, Hashtable, Dictionary, etc, ) to track
     /// each connected client.
 The key value for each connected client would only be written to
     /// the each client's PlayerState.ReconnectionKey.
 Under this scenario, you only want the